 Slang and acronyms that you should know (used on Reddit and other social media platforms)MrContent

-Language is evolving and online language is doing it at an ever faster rate.
-This slang and these acronyms (actually they are mainly are mainly initialisms, but who uses that word?) should be known to all the people using Reddit and other social media platforms, except LinkedIn (Facebook, Twitter, Pinterest, Hacker News, Voat, Quora, YouTube, Google Plus, Tumblr, Instagram, VK, Flickr, Vine, Meetup, Snapchat, Periscope, SoundCloud, WhatsApp, Slack, WeChat, Sina Weibo etc.)
+Language is evolving and online language is doing it at an ever-faster rate.
+This slang and these acronyms (actually they are mainly initialisms, but who uses that word?) should be known to all the people using Reddit and other social media platforms, except LinkedIn (Facebook, Twitter, Pinterest, Hacker News, Voat, Quora, YouTube, Google Plus, Tumblr, Instagram, VK, Flickr, Vine, Meetup, Snapchat, Periscope, SoundCloud, WhatsApp, Slack, WeChat, Sina Weibo etc.)

 Karma is a point system that lets you know how your submissions or comments are doing.
 The more karma your post has, the more people have upvoted it.
 Generally a higher karma count on a post means that the community of that subreddit found your post valuable and interesting.
 Your karma is logged on your user page on the top right.
 Please note that self-posts earn you no karma.
 Only comments and link-posts do.